Yttrium-tYcLief/sod-guides/enclave/boss2.md

 She will charge into players, and afflict Rose's Thorn on her target.
 This puts a bleed on a player until they're healed to full, similar to BWL Red Trial.
 The bleed doesn't deal too much damage as long as it's not left unchecked.

 **The boss dies at 0%.**

+{: .note .fs-3}
+Beatrix has a 10 minute berserk timer that should be easy to meet for any raid.

 {: .warning .fs-3}
 There were rumors running rampant during early progression that the boss dies at 50% due to how much difficulty folks had pushing her to that point.
 This is not true.